 THE CURRENT PROBLEM

 The range of recreational drugs available in Nigeria today is very broad and the inhibition against smoking marijuana has thinned out completely.
 People now want stronger stuff and you do not have to be a misfit to indulge.
-You can with no difficulty at all purchase antidepressants, barbiturates, hallucinogens, stimulants, opiates, dissociatives and more over the counter without a prescription.
-Such drugs would be in the strictest category of controlled pharmaceutical substances in a properly governed nation with a responsible leadership.
+You can with no difficulty at all purchase antidepressants, barbiturates, hallucinogens, stimulants, opiates, dissociatives and more over-the-counter drugs without a prescription.
+Such drugs would be in the strictest category of controlled pharmaceutical substances in a properly governed nation with responsible leadership.
 Why are these drugs so easily available on the streets of Sapele or elsewhere in Nigeria?
 Who imports them and from where?

-The impact of drug addiction among the youth of Sapele are not novel.
+The impact of drug addiction among the youth of Sapele is not novel.
 Ejorheya Brighoademo, who was once interested in becoming a sports health instructor and in the 1980s was the poster child for Milo adverts gives a clear account of the impacts.
 “The addicts do not look happy but lost, desperate or spaced out.
 Violence and public misbehaviour among the addicts are rampant and occur every other day.
 Even best friends become willing to fight each other to the very end after taking the drugs.
 Once these youth addicts converge at a public place they are seen as a menace and cause much consternation in the minds of bystanders.
 The drugs mostly used are codeine and tramadol.”
 Perhaps, due to the affordability of these cheap opiates, their use is not currently associated with robbery.

 Brighoademo further states that “teenage pregnancy is now out of control.
 By the time a girl in Sapele gets to age 18, there is a high chance she is already a mother of one or two kids.
 Drugs are largely to blame.
 The girls now drug themselves then sleep with anyone.”
 The resulting deaths, injuries, mayhem, destruction and drug-addicts’ babies who anecdotally have a high mortality rate threatens the social fabric of Sapele constantly.
 He often asks the youths why they take drugs?
 Their answer is invariable: “nothing dey this life for us…” As is common around the world despair in the life of youths against a background of visible wealth and conspicuous consumption fuels drug addictions.
-No matter the self-righteousness or dismissive of the the listener, that is a poignant cry of hopelessness and helplessness.
+No matter the self-righteousness or dismissive of the listener, that is a poignant cry of hopelessness and helplessness.

 THE FAILING SOLUTION

-Structures of governance are responsible for the easy of access to drugs in Nigeria.
+Structures of governance are responsible for the ease of access to drugs in Nigeria.
 Nigeria has two agencies that were created specifically to deal with the drug problem.
-The National Drug Law Enforcement Agency (NDLEA) and National Agency for Food and Drug Administration and Control (NAFDAC).
+The National Drug Law Enforcement Agency (NDLEA) and the National Agency for Food and Drug Administration and Control (NAFDAC).
 The NDLEA was established to prevent, detect and correct drug violations within the country.
 NAFDAC was set up to regulate the types of ingestible substances manufactured locally and imported from overseas.
 Whatever the proclaimed achievements of these agencies, they have failed Sapele and many places like it in Nigeria.

 An NDLEA operative based in Abuja made it very clear that NDLEA and NAFDAC are no different from other law enforcement agencies in fighting crime; clients are protected and enemies are hounded.
 The NDLEA agents do raid joints where marijuana, monkey tail or non-pharmaceutical drugs are sold but rarely ever patent chemist stores or pharmaceutical industries that are just as guilty of selling controlled drugs and expanding the drug addiction epidemic.
-Pharmaceutical companies turn out to be the best protected clients.
+Pharmaceutical companies turn out to be the best-protected clients.

-It is easy to crucify the pharmaceutical industry, NDLEA and NAFDAC, however, it is what the presidency, govenorates, local authorities and legislators expect of them that they do.
+It is easy to crucify the pharmaceutical industry, NDLEA and NAFDAC, however, it is what the presidency, governorates, local authorities and legislators expect of them that they do.
 When it comes down to it, Nigeria is the land where “Every Man Is For Himself and God For All.”

 Forget the politicians!
 No help is coming from the government.
-However, the drug problem in Sapele and the destruction it visits on the youth still remains and expands.
+However, the drug problem in Sapele and the destruction it visits on the youth remains and expands.